azizbabu/laravel57/readme.md

 ## About Laravel57

-Laravel57 is a testing web application built on laravel 5.7.
+Laravel57 is a testing and helping project built on laravel 5.7.